Parenteral Nutrition

 Omegaven is the first and only 100% fish oil lipid emulsion for pediatric patients with parenteral nutrition-associated cholestasis (PNAC)1 in the U.S.

-Available in more than 40 countries worldwide, it has been marketed in Germany since 1998 for adults and has been available in the U.S. since 2007 for pediatric patients under FDA’s compassionate use program.
+Available in more than 40 countries worldwide, it has been marketed in Germany since 1998 for adults and has been commercially available in the U.S. since November of 2018 for pediatric patients; Omegaven was previously available only under FDA’s compassionate use pathway.
 The U.S. is the only country with a specific indication as a source of calories and fatty acids in pediatric patients with parenteral nutrition-associated cholestasis (PNAC).

 • Patients receiving Omegaven achieved age-appropriate growth1